zephyrproject-rtos/zephyr/doc/subsystems/nvs/nvs.rst

 Suppose we use a 4 bytes state variable that is changed every minute and needs to be restored after reboot.
 NVS has been defined with a sector_size equal to the pagesize (1024 bytes) and 2 sectors have been defined.
-Each sector in NVS has a sector header of 8 bytes.

-Each write of the state variable requires 4 bytes for the variable, but also 4 bytes for the data header and 4 bytes for the data slot, so in total 12 bytes.
-When storing the data the first sector will be full after (1024-8)/12 = 84 minutes.
-After another 84 minutes, the second sector is full.
-When this happens, because we're using only two sectors, the first sector will be used for storage and will be erased after 168 minutes of system time.
-With the expected device life of 20,000 writes, with two sectors writing every 168 minutes, the device should last about 168*20,000 minutes, or about 6.5 years.
+Each write of the state variable requires 8 bytes of flash storage (length: 1 byte, id: 2 bytes, data: 4 bytes, length: 1 byte).
+When storing the data the first sector will be full after 1024/8 = 128 minutes.
+After another 128 minutes, the second sector is full.
+When this happens, because we're using only two sectors, the first sector will be used for storage and will be erased after 256 minutes of system time.
+With the expected device life of 20,000 writes, with two sectors writing every 256 minutes, the device should last about 256 * 20,000 minutes, or about 9.75 years.

 More generally then, with